 Tips for creating professional appointment cards

-If you work in an office that sees customers (or patients) on a regular basis, you most likely hand out appointment cards for any future appointments or follow ups.
-However, not only is this small piece of paper a convenient reminder for customers, it’s also a great branding opportunity for your business.
-Do you hand write the time and date or future appointments onto a business card or do you use a LabelWriter printer to print appointment information onto a branded card?
-However you do it, here are some tips for creating professional appointment cards to give to your customers.
+If you work in an office that sees customers (or patients) on a regular basis, you most likely hand out appointment cards for any future appointments or follow-ups.
+However, not only is this small piece of paper a convenient reminder for customers, but it’s also a great branding opportunity for your business.
+Do you handwrite the time and date or future appointments onto a business card or do you use a LabelWriter printer to print appointment information onto a branded card?
+However, you do it, here are some tips for creating professional appointment cards to give to your customers.

 2. Use a large font that customers or patients will be able to read easily.

 3. Select colors that are branded to your business, but make sure the text is still easy to read.